generationtech/rust-RustyToolbox/README.md

 # RustyToolbox

-A set of tools to help manage Facepunch Rust servers from Windows server command lines
+A set of tools to help manage Facepunch Rust servers from Windows command line

 #### [RustyConsole](rustyconsole/)